zlaval/zlaval/README.md

 ------

 <p align="left">
 I'm a wizzard of computer science, reader of the great SF/F and RPG spellbooks.
-I spent my youth at the prestigious sorcery school called ELTE, where I earned a diploma in numeromancy.
+I spent my youth at the prestigious sorcery school called ELTE, where I earned my diploma in numeromancy.
 Over the past decade, I’ve honed my skills further, mastering cloud-riding, Kubernetes enchanting, and studying exotic languages in far-off lands so I fluent of Go, Java, Kotlin and I speak a little Python.
 I am drawn to many branches of dark magic, enjoying tasks like casting data curses, charming databases or designing new micro-spell-vices.
 In my free time, I write spellbooks, mentor new apprentices or immerse myself in role-playing adventures with the kids.